drporges/main/w2d3/notes/game_notes.md

 ## What do you think you're going to need?

-### 1. A way to initialize the game.
-Are there any initial values we'd want to have?
+### 1. Are there any initial values we'd want to have?

 If you'd want to toggle a 'combat', so you can flip between 'true' and 'false' at given points in your game.
 ```